saymrwulf/crypto-experiments/notes.md

-2021-02-08T01:41:00 - Late-night bugfix on financial RL environment (crypto-experiments) 2021-02-08T17:46:00 - Implementing approach from a new paper read last night (crypto-experiments) 2021-02-09T00:36:00 - Minor doc updates: linking to article on quantization (crypto-experiments)
+2021-02-08T01:41:00 - Late-night bugfix on financial RL environment (crypto-experiments) 2021-02-08T17:46:00 - Implementing approach from a new paper read last night (crypto-experiments) 2021-02-09T00:36:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2021-02-09T03:57:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments)